02 Jun The cycle days you enjoy flirtatious compliments

-That’s the news from new study in the journal Scientific Reports that showed photos of male faces to 124 heterosexual women throughout their monthly cycle along with text paying compliments using two different language styles:
+That’s the news from 2017 study in the journal Scientific Reports that showed photos of male faces to 124 heterosexual women throughout their monthly cycle along with text paying compliments using two different language styles1 :

 - Literal compliments: These are compliments that use straight-forward language, for example, “Your hair smells nice.”

-- Metaphorical compliments: These are compliments that use metaphors (equating something to another idea or object), for example, “Your hair is a flaxen sea.”
+- Metaphorical compliments: These are compliments that use metaphors (equating something to another idea or object), for example, “Your eyes are sparkling gems.”